andreian02/date-selection-app/README.md

 Finish up scoring system
 Need to test calendar results
+To complete version1 function, this function supports Calendar Feature - DONE! but realised haven push results so not done.
 Need to think how to pass calendar results into cards...

 Gui Ren Feature to implement (1/4 Done.)